 Internal supply chain risks include risk events caused by:

 - Disruptions of internal operations;

 - Changes in management, key personnel, and business processes;

 - Not putting contingencies in place in case something goes wrong;

-- Not implementing proper cybersecurity policies and controls to protect against cyber-attacks and data breaches;
+- Failing to implement proper cybersecurity risk management policies and controls to protect against cyber-attacks and data breaches;

 - Not complying with environmental regulations or labor laws;